Masse, Oleksiak make a splash at FINA Champions Swim Series

 This isn't your regular swim meet.
 The world's top swimmers participate in the invitation-only event, where every race features only four swimmers.
 In other words, every race is a final.
 The swimmers receive prize money and appearance fees for showing up.

-The meet will be used as a tune-up for the world championships, which begin on July 12.
+The meet is a tune-up for the world championships, which begin on July 12.